AlexisDrain/Arise1313/_Promo/Walkthrough.md

 - During the ritual minigame, you have to click the red words instead as you are trying to sacrifice yourself.

 # If you are low on sanity:
+- Eating food does not replenish sanity.
 - Go to the prayer room every 8 hours (every time pass.)
 - Talk to the blood pressure measuring nurse (pink eyes) every 8 hours.
 She's in the right hallway during morning and evening (but not at night).
 She gives you the "low sanity" minigame.
 If you succeed, you gain a sanity point, and if you fail, you lose one sanity.
-- At night, talk to the nurse in the left hallway (blue eyes).
+- At night, talk to the nurse in the left hallway (greenish eyes).
 She gives you chocolate milk, you don't have to drink it, you gain one sanity point.
 - Using the phone booth in the right hallway, call your parents.
 You gain one sanity when you call them during morning and evening.
 And you gain another sanity when you call them at night. (total of 2 sanity gains).

 # How to perform the ritual